 You may have heard or read about the term “100% commission” with regard to real estate.
 It has to do with the commission split an agent makes who is selling or listing a property.

-Typically, real estate agents work for a large firm such as ReMax or Coldwell Banker, which provide office space, supplies, services, and more in exchange for dues and a split of the commission.
+Typically, real estate agents work for a large firm such as ReMax or Coldwell Banker, which provide shared office space, supplies, utilities, and more in exchange for monthly dues and a split of the commission.

 In other words, that 2.5% or 3% commission doesn’t all go to the agent.
 Instead, a portion goes to the broker(age) for providing support along the way.